 It's also possible to integrate the MES a step further by way of equipment automation, sometimes referred to as Supervisory Control and Data Acquisition (SCaDA), where the MES will communicate directly with the manufacturing equipment at the Programmable Logic Controller (PLC) level.
 While this is the "ultimate achievement" vision for high-volume manufacturing lines, it's often far too expensive to implement for most small to medium-sized businesses, hence the need for a flexible and comprehensive system that supports manual input as well as varying degrees of data collection integration.

-At I-Track, we believe that a robust MES which brings true value to a small/midsize manufacturing company doesn't have to cost a fortune or take 6+ months to implement.
-This is why we developed our flexible ToolTrack MES Platform that delivers the ease-of-use and data visibility necessary to transform an inefficient shopfloor into a world-class production environment, and why we can do it for roughly 10% of what other MES vendors charge.
+At I-Track Software, we believe a robust MES can bring significant value to SMB manufacturers, and we also believe that it doesn't have to cost a fortune or take 6+ months to implement.
+This is why we developed our innovative ToolTrack MES platform that delivers the flexibility and visibility to transform an inefficient shopfloor into a world-class manufacturing environment for roughly 10% of what other MES vendors charge.